Chad: Early history

 In the 7th millennium BC, ecological conditions in the northern half of Chadian territory favoured human settlement, and its population increased considerably.
 Some of the most important African archaeological sites are found in Chad, mainly in the Borkou-Ennedi-Tibesti Region; some date to earlier than 2000 BC.

 Group of Kanem-Bu warriors.
 The Kanem–Bornu Empire controlled almost all of what is today Chad.

-For more than 2,000 years, the Chadian Basin has been inhabited by agricultural and sedentary people.
+For more than 2,000 years, the Chad Basin has been inhabited by agricultural and sedentary people.
 The region became a crossroads of civilisations.
-The earliest of these was the legendary Sao, known from artifacts and oral histories.
+The earliest of these was the legendary Sao, known from artefacts and oral histories.
 The Sao fell to the Kanem Empire, the first and longest-lasting of the empires that developed in Chad's Sahelian strip by the end of the 1st millennium AD.
-Two other states in the region, Sultanate of Bagirmi and Wadai Empire, emerged in the 16th and 17th centuries.
 The power of Kanem and its successors was based on control of the trans-Saharan trade routes that passed through the region.
-These states, at least tacitly Muslim, never extended their control to the southern grasslands except to raid for slaves.
-In Kanem, about a third of the population were slaves.
+Increasing Islamisation of Kanem was evident from the 11th century onwards, and Kanem had developed into a literate society by the 12th century, when the scribes of the empire are recorded to have developed an original script style, the barnāwī.

+Kanem's expansion peaked during the long reign of Mai Dunama Dabbalemi (c.
+1221–1259), leaving the empire as the most powerful state in Central Africa by the time of his death.
+By the end of the 14th century, internal struggles and external attacks had torn Kanem apart.
+Finally, around 1396, the Bulala invaders forced Mai Umar Idrismi to relocate the imperial centre to Bornu.